Perth: Language

-At the 2016 census, 73.5% of inhabitants spoke only English at home, with the next most common languages being Mandarin (2.3%), Italian (1.4%), Vietnamese (1.0%), Cantonese (1.0%) and Arabic (0.7%).
+At the 2021 census, 74% of inhabitants spoke only English at home, with the next most common languages being Mandarin (2.3%), Italian (1.1%), Vietnamese (1.0%), Punjabi (0.9%) and Cantonese (0.9%).

 Religion

-32.1% of the 2016 census respondents in Perth had no religion, as against 29.6% of national population.
+41.8% of the 2021 census respondents in Perth had no religion, as against 38.4% of national population.
 In 1911, the national figure was 0.4%.

-Catholics are the largest single Christian denomination in the Greater Perth area at 22%.
+Catholics are the largest single Christian denomination in the Greater Perth area at 19.5%.
+Perth is the seat of the Roman Catholic Archdiocese of Perth.
 The Personal Ordinariate of Our Lady of the Southern Cross claims over 2,000 members.
-Perth is the seat of the Roman Catholic Archdiocese of Perth.
-Anglicans are 13.8% of the population.
+Anglicans are 9.9% of the population.
 Perth is the seat of the Anglican Diocese of Perth.

-Buddhism and Islam each have more than 40,000 adherents.
-Over 39,000 members of the Uniting Church in Australia live in Perth.
-Perth has the third largest Jewish population in Australia, numbering approximately 20,000, with both Orthodox and Progressive synagogues and a Jewish Day School.
-The Baháʼí community in Perth numbers around 1,500.
-Hinduism has over 20,000 adherents in Perth; the Diwali (festival of lights) celebration in 2009 attracted over 20,000 visitors.
+Buddhism and Islam each have more than 50,000 adherents.
+The suburb of Gidgengannup in the Perth Hills is home to the Dhammasara Nuns Monastery of the Buddhist Thai Forest Tradition.
+Over 31,000 members of the Uniting Church in Australia live in Perth.

+Perth has the third largest Jewish population in Australia, numbering approximately 6,331 in the 2021 census.
+Perth's Jewish Day School, Carmel School claims a city Jewish population closer to 10,000.
+The city is home to both Orthodox and Progressive synagogues, most notably Perth Hebrew Congregation and Temple David.
+There is also a Chabad house in Perth.

+The Baháʼí community in Perth numbers around 2,178.
+Hinduism has over 49,000 adherents in Perth; the Diwali (festival of lights) celebration in 2009 attracted over 20,000 visitors.
 There are Hindu temples in Canning Vale, Anketell and a Swaminarayan temple in Bennett Springs.
 Hinduism is the fastest growing religion in Australia.
-Perth is also home to 12,000 Mormons and the Perth Australia Temple of the Church of Jesus Christ of Latter-day Saints.
+Perth is also home to 4,719 Mormons and the Perth Australia Temple of the Church of Jesus Christ of Latter-day Saints.

 Governance

-Perth, like the rest of Australia, is governed by three levels of government: local, state, and federal.
+Perth, like the rest of Australia, is governed by three levels of government: local, state and federal.

 Local

 The Perth metropolitan area is divided into thirty local government bodies, including the City of Perth which administers Perth's central business district.
-The outer extent of the administrative region of Perth comprises the City of Wanneroo and the City of Swan to the north, the Shire of Mundaring, City of Kalamunda and the City of Armadale to the east, the Shire of Serpentine-Jarrahdale to the southeast and the City of Rockingham to the southwest, and including the islands of Rottnest Island and Garden Island off the west coast.
+The outer extent of the administrative region of Perth comprises the City of Wanneroo and the City of Swan to the north, the Shire of Mundaring, City of Kalamunda and the City of Armadale to the east, the Shire of Serpentine-Jarrahdale to the south-east and the City of Rockingham to the south-west, and including the islands of Rottnest Island and Garden Island off the west coast.